codeface-io/SwiftNodes/README.md

 ## Development Status

 From version/tag 0.1.0 on, SwiftNodes adheres to [semantic versioning](https://semver.org).
-So until it has reached 1.0.0, its API may still break frequently, but this will be expressed in version bumps.
+So until it has reached 1.0.0, its API may still break frequently, and we express breaks in minor version bumps.

 SwiftNodes is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
 SwiftNodes will move to version 1.0.0 as soon as its basic practicality and conceptual soundness have been validated by serving multiple real-world clients.

-## Road Map
+## Roadmap

 * [ ] `Sendable` conformance should be conditional! `Graph` should not generally require its value- and id type to be `Sendable` but rather be itself `Sendable` **only if** its vaule- and id type are.
 * [ ] Since `Graph` is (now) a full value type, public API and internal implementation should reference nodes and edges by their IDs instead of using complete values unless where necessary.
 The `Graph` API is already free of requiring any edge- or node value arguments, but the algorithms have not been migrated in that way yet.